 Land use regulations can be confusing, so if you need assistance, a planner at your local planning department or community development department should be able to help you identify the applicable provisions.

-In addition to land use regulations that directly address where and how any chickens are allowed, you should also look into whether the chickens violate the applicable nuisance ordinance.
+In addition to land use regulations that directly address where and how any chickens are allowed, look into the applicable nuisance ordinance.
 Sometimes the zoning ordinance will include provisions addressing nuisances, but nuisance regulations are often found in a separate code or ordinance.

-Some nuisance ordinances specifically prohibit keeping animals if doing so creates conditions that cause an offensive odor.
-The ordinance may even require the owner to remove animal waste every week or require the owner to otherwise address the smell.
+Some nuisance ordinances address noise or odors, others specifically prohibit keeping animals if doing so creates conditions that cause an offensive odor.
+The ordinance might even require the owner to remove animal waste every week or require the owner to otherwise address the smell.

-Many jurisdictions make it easy to file complaints.
-In some locations, you may be able to do so online, but you almost always can do so in person, over the phone, or by mail.
-The instructions for properly filing a complaint can vary from place to place, so contact your local code enforcement department.
-The department may have a form for you to complete or may just take your information in person or over the phone.
-When you file a complaint, you will need to provide the following basic information:
+Many jurisdictions make it easy to file complaints, either online or in person, over the phone, or by mail.
+The instructions for properly filing a complaint vary from place to place, so contact your local code enforcement department.
+The department might have a form for you to complete or might just take your information in person or over the phone.
+When filing a complaint, you will need to provide the following basic information:

 Whether you can file an anonymous complaint will depend on the rules in your city or county.
-Some municipalities accept anonymous complaints, while others will not investigate an anonymous complaint, but might agree to keep the complaining party's name confidential.
+Some municipalities accept them.
 If your intent is to keep your name secret, be sure to make that clear to the code enforcement department.

-Take note, though, if you are the only witness, unless there is a blatant violation, it may be difficult for the investigator to put a case together without your witness statement.
-By trying to keep your involvement in the complaint process private, you may weaken your case against your neighbor.
+Take note, though: If you are the only witness, unless there is a blatant violation, it could be difficult for the investigator to put a case together without your witness statement.
+By trying to keep your involvement in the complaint process private, you could weaken your case against your neighbor.

 After you file a complaint, the code enforcement department will investigate.
-The investigator will likely interview your neighbor and ask to inspect his backyard.
-The investigator may also interview you, and possibly other neighbors, to determine whehter a code violation has occurred.
+The investigator will likely interview your neighbor and ask to inspect the backyard.
+The investigator might also interview you, and possibly other neighbors, to determine whether a code violation has occurred.

-If the investigator cannot identify a violation, the code enforcement department may dismiss the complaint.
-If the department determines there is a violation, your neighbor will be alerted and given a specified amount of time in which to correct the violation (for example, 30 days.)
+If the investigator cannot identify a violation, the code enforcement department can dismiss the complaint.
+If it determines there is a violation, your neighbor will be alerted and given a specified amount of time in which to correct the violation (for example, 30 days.)
 If your neighbor does not correct the violation by the required time, he may have to go to court or risk a fine.